cloud9-tools/go-galoisfield/README.md

 number of elements equal to a prime number to a positive integer power.
-While finite fields with a prime number of elements are familiar to most programmers -- boolean arithmetic, a.k.a. arithmetic `mod 2` is a well-known example -- fields that take that prime to powers higher than 1 is less well-known.
+While finite fields with a prime number of elements are familiar to most programmers -- boolean arithmetic, a.k.a. arithmetic `mod 2` is a well-known example -- fields that take that prime to powers higher than 1 are less well-known.

 Basically, an element of `GF(2**m)` can be seen as a list of `m` bits, where addition and multiplication are elementwise `mod 2` (`a XOR b` for addition, `a AND b` for multiplication) and the remaining rules of field arithmetic